Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 And if you’re wondering how to get to Liechtenstein in the first place, it’s an easy trip from Zurich.

-Visit Vaduz, capital of Liechtenstein
+Visit Vaduz, the capital of Liechtenstein

 Vaduz is a small, immaculately tidy capital in the Rhine Valley, with steep mountains, a hilltop castle, and an old wooden footbridge straight into Switzerland, so you have two countries for the price of one.
 Compact and modern, it feels more like a small town than a bustling city, with spotless streets, quirky attractions, and picture-book Alpine scenery.